sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 ## Slots

-Slots and slot props types are inferred from the type of slot props passed to them.
+Slot and slot prop types are inferred from the types of the slot props passed to them.

 For example: